JCCyC/hdbdos-16k/README-16K.txt

   wiring; testers welcome)
 - DIR output uses available screen width
 - TIMERL function similar to TIMER but wraps at 2^32 (2 years, 98.5 days)
+- TIMER FOR N waits N seconds (N may be a fraction: TIMER FOR 1.5 waits 1.5s)
 - HSET MEM COPY moves BASIC to RAM in 64KB machines; HSET MEM and HRESET MEM switch to RAM and ROM respectively
 - HSET COLOR 1 sets text screen to orange; HSET COLOR 0 sets it back to green.